Parrilla de salida

 El circuito de 4,554 km cuenta con 12 curvas y ya ha albergado rounds del Campeonato del Mundo Motul WorldSBK desde 2015.
 Dispone de una capacidad de 100.000 personas con varias gradas alrededor del circuito que ofrecen una visión panorámica a los espectadores.

-OR Thailand Grand Prix Track
+PT Grand Prix of Thailand Track

 Seguir por categoría